PteroPackages/Soar/README.md

-servers:power           sets the server power state servers:resources       gets server resource usage servers:websocket       gets the server websocket data
+servers:power           sets the server power state servers:resources       gets server resource usage servers:websocket       gets the server websocket data settings:image          sets the docker image for a server settings:reinstall      reinstalls a server settings:rename         renames a server startup:get             gets the startup information for a server startup:set             updates a startup variable on a server subusers:add            adds a subuser to the server subusers:get            gets the server subusers subusers:remove         removes a subuser from the server
 ```

 ### Config Management